• Home

 It stands on a cast-iron foot, three feathers stuck in the head.

 Starting with a series of photographs of photographs of self-portraits with some form of a preserved or semi-preserved rodent captured and photographed, in the stack up, then pausing, when Mike declared after viewing one such piece, wherein, a mouse in a snap trap was immersed and sealed inside the jar, “What a waste of a perfectly good jar of honey!”
 Work resumed, when I was asked to leverage experiences integrating a capacitive proximity solution to act like a switch, initiating a small motor to open a valve inside a touchless flush device, for a bath and fixture manufacture.
 So, this proof of concept was for a pest control company, asking for scalable, cloud connected functional pest control, deployed in industrial and warehouse environments.
 What we invented and demonstrated onsite at their facility, was pest control over WiFi, with phone notifications when bait stations were occupied..
-Capacitive sensing was optimized to register occupancy and transmit the signal out of the bait station to the gateway (Todd), from the gateway to the cloud (Scott), near-realtime updates on the status of each bait station, from the cloud (Ben), This might have been around 2014, so nothing like this existed before our functional on site demo, though some months later another company, (not the one I work for, nor the company we invented this proof of concept for), was granted a patent for having written up something that was similar in description to the thing we had conceived, built, field tested and proved, some months before.
+Capacitive sensing was optimized to register occupancy and transmit the signal out of the bait station to the gateway (Todd), from the gateway to the cloud (Scott), near-realtime updates on the status of each bait station, from the cloud (Ben), This might have been around 2014, so nothing like this existed before our functional on site demo, though some months later another company, (not the one I worked for at the time, nor the company we invented this proof of concept for), was granted a patent for having written up something that was similar in description to the thing we had conceived, built, field tested and proved, some months before.

 Segues into assembling found materials for proofs of concept and functional prototyping